MohamedElashri/-snipp.in-docker/README.md

-# -snipp.in-docker
+# snipp.in-docker
-Docker build for  snipp.in snippet manager
+Docker build for  [snipp.in](https://github.com/haxzie/snipp.in) snippet manager